pmason314/transcribe-journal/README.md

 ## Usage

-Once the service is running, simply drop audio files (mp3, wav, m4a, ogg, flac, aac, wma) into `/mnt/syncthing/voice`.
+Once the service is running, simply drop audio files (mp3, wav, m4a, ogg, flac, aac, wma) into your configured watch folder.
 The service will:

 1. Detect the new file
 2. Transcribe it using your local endpoint
 3. Clean up the text with Ollama
-4. Save the result to `~/transcribed_journals/[filename].txt`
+4. Append the cleaned text to today's journal file (`YYYY-MM-DD.md`) in your Obsidian journal folder
-5. Move the original audio to `/mnt/syncthing/voice/.processed/`
+5. Move the original audio to the `.processed/` subfolder in your watch folder
+6. Automatically clean up audio files older than 7 days (configurable)

+The journal entries are saved as Markdown files with frontmatter, making them compatible with Obsidian and other Markdown editors.

 ## Monitoring